VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: Discussion and Future Work

+\parHeading{Further Enhancing the Corpus.} Although the number of charts in \corpus is comparable to state-of-the-art chart corpora curated using manual approaches (\Cref{sec:comparison}), and the scale of fine-grained labels can support various applications (\Cref{sec:useCases}), \corpus can be enlarged further with more chart designs and intra-type variations.
+We will open-source \corpus and our labeling tool to encourage contributions from the visualization community.
 We have also experimented using synthetic data to augment the size of \corpus.
-This is a commonly used technique to increase the size of many existing chart corpora such as YOLaT++~\cite{dou2024hierarchical} and FigureQA~\cite{kahou2017figureqa}.
-To do this, we (1) converted the semantic labels in \corpus to the serialized scene format in Mascot.js \cite{liu2024msc}, (2) generated multiple synthetic datasets matching the schema for a given chart in \corpus, and (3) used the repopulate and encode operators in Mascot.js to infuse the synthetic datasets with the chart.
-Figure~\ref{fig:augmentExample} shows example charts generated using this approach.
-We decide not to include these generated charts in \corpus for two reasons.
-First, the distribution of the synthetically generated data is best determined according to the specific machine-learning tasks or interactive application goals; it is better that \corpus only contains the original real-world charts, which can be augmented in different ways depending on the use case.
-Second, currently the implementation of the repopulate operator in Mascot.js cannot handle all the 40 chart types in \corpus yet.
-More research effort is needed to develop approaches to promoting diversity in the underlying data and the visual style at the same time, to enhance the underlying visualization engine used for generating charts on synthetic data, and to achieve a desired balance between quantity and diversity.
+To do this, we (1) converted charts in \corpus to scene templates in Mascot.js \cite{liu2024msc}, (2) generated compatible synthetic datasets, and (3) used Mascot.js to infuse the synthetic datasets with the templates.
+Example charts are included in the \supp.
+We decide not to include these generated charts in \corpus: the distribution of the synthetically generated data should be determined according to the specific machine-learning task or interactive application; it is better that \corpus only contains the original real-world charts, which can be augmented in different ways depending on the use case.
+Future research may develop approaches to promoting diversity in the underlying data and the visual styles at the same time, and to achieve a desired balance between quantity and diversity.

-Finally, we also intend to investigate methods for learning-based data augmentation.
-Specifically, we would like to explore if GNN can model the chart layout constraints specified together by \layoutInfo\ and \encInfo, and transform a given SVG chart into a new one with similar visual designs but representing a new data table.
-In this way, we may also be able to obtain the semantic labels for the new chart automatically at the same time, avoiding the need for manual labeling.
-We also plan to experiment with advanced large language models~(e.g., fine-tuning LLMs using \corpus) to see if LLMs are capable of helping accelerate the labeling process by regarding the labeling task as one kind of code generation tasks.
+\corpus does not yet include node-link visualizations.
+The main challenge in labeling is similar to that in labeling constraints: automatic algorithms are needed to recognize and predict relationships between nodes and links.
+Composite visualizations, where one chart overlays on another with each chart having its own axis, are not within the scope either.
+By focusing on SVG charts, we may also have omitted unique visualization designs that are available only in formats like raster images. \corpus can be further enriched by including these missing charts, with AI-assisted methods to label components.